ludescher/MonoAotSample/README.md

-mono_thread_set_main(mono_thread_current());

-# Mono AOT Project
+# Mono AOT Sample

-This project demonstrates how to embed a fully AOT-compiled C# assembly into a C++ application using the Mono runtime.
+This Sample demonstrates how to embed a fully AOT-compiled C# assembly into a C++ application using the Mono runtime.
 It includes the complete workflow: from installing Mono, compiling C# code with AOT, and building the final native application.

 ---